jsonresume/jsondocs/README.md

 ## JsonDocs

 JsonDocs is a NPM module that generates minimalistic documentation for a given JSON schema.
+You can view an example [here](http://codepen.io/thomasdavis/pen/jBrya)

 ### Getting started